 Away from the thrilling activities, Réunion harbours delightful Creole culture, too.
 The family trees of today’s locals are deep-rooted, descendants of European colonisers, African slaves, Indian workers and Chinese merchants.
 The result is charming villages and towns filled with pastel-coloured Creole houses and vividly painted churches and temples.

-Thin strips of golden sand mean you can get some quality beach time and the coral reefs beyond offer superb snorkelling.
-Réunion is an island packed with astonishingly wild scenery and if you’re looking for adventure on your holiday, you’ll certainly find it here.
+Thin strips of golden sand mean you can get some quality beach time, while the reef-protected lagoons on the island's west coast offer superb snorkelling.
+Réunion is packed with astonishingly wild scenery and if you’re looking for adventure on your holiday, you’ll certainly find it here.

 Réunion is the Indian Ocean’s capital of adventure.
 Hiking on your holiday is a must – Réunion is criss-crossed with over 600 miles of walking trails.
 Tread deep into its emerald interior, spying unique birdlife like the Mascarene paradise flycatcher and the white-tailed tropicbird, or feel like you’re walking on the Moon at the barren Plaine des Sables.
 The walks afford epic vistas over the jade-tinged mountainous landscape, with La Roche Merveilleuse giving spectacular valley-wide views.
 Quad and mountain biking are also popular activities and downhill bikers can find plenty of joy hurtling down Maido massif, a rugged land that climbers can enjoy, too.
 For something truly unforgettable, a helicopter flight soars above the island’s volcanic majesty.
 Glimpse a trio of glacially carved cirques (hollows) in Mafate, Salazie and Cilaos, and dive into the Iron Hole, a deep, lush chasm seeping with waterfalls around its perimeter.